acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 <details>
 <summary>Example: Configure the smoother for a Haswell-based laptop with Intel HD Graphics 4600</summary>

-The following kernel logs are dumped from a Haswell laptop.
+The following kernel logs are dumped from a Haswell laptop when a user changes the brightness from the lowest level to the highest one.
 Since the distance to the next level is relatively short, we use `N = 25` and `T = 8` instead,
 making the graphics driver transition to the next brightness level in approximately 200 milliseconds.